AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 ![Flocparameter](https://github.com/MehrinSelimgir/Personal_MS/blob/master/FlocculatorParameters.PNG?raw=true)

-Additionally a syringe is incorporated into the High G experimental setup in order to inject a burst of water into the flocculator.
+Additionally a syringe was incorporated into the High G experimental setup in order to inject a burst of water into the flocculator.
 The intention of the syringe is to test whether a high speed injection of water is capable of knocking off coagulant from the flocculator.
 Technical specifications for the syringe are detailed in the Manual section.
 The results of this are detailed in the Results and Analysis section below.

-A pressure sensor, circled in red in Figure 4 below, is incorporated into our experimental setup (located at the inlet and outlet of the flocculator) to assess whether the water and flocculator pumps are maintaining constant pressure during each trail by measuring the pressure difference between water entering and leaving the flocculator.
+A pressure sensor, circled in red in Figure 4 below, is incorporated into our experimental setup (located at the inlet and outlet of the flocculator) to assess whether the water and flocculator pumps are maintaining constant pressure during each trial by measuring the pressure difference between water entering and leaving the flocculator.

 ![pressuresensor](https://github.com/MehrinSelimgir/Personal_MS/blob/master/pressuresensor.PNG?raw=true)
 **Figure 4: Close-up of the Pressure Sensor**

 Additionally, a pressure attenuator (denoted in Figure 3) is incorporated into the High G setup (located between the water pump and influent turbidimeter).
 It was noted by the High Rate Sedimentation subteam that within a single peristaltic water pump rotation, immense pressure was built and released within the flocculator.
 As this effect was more pronounced at lower flow rates, this introduced another variable in floc formation when varying velocity gradient.
-Thus, a pressure attenuator was added to mitigate the large pressure release to the flocculator from each perstaltic water pump rotation.
+Thus, a pressure attenuator was added to mitigate the large pressure release to the flocculator from each peristaltic water pump rotation.

-It is important to note that a waste stream between the flocculator and tube settler is also incorporated i nto the experimental setup.
+It is important to note that a waste stream between the flocculator and tube settler is also incorporated into the experimental setup.
 The intention of this waste stream is to maintain a constant upflow velocity in the sedimentation tank while varying G in the flocculator.
-This is achieved through conservation of mass as the stream can only flow through the sedimentation tank and the effluent.
+This is achieved through conservation of mass as the stream can only flow through the sedimentation tank or the effluent.
 The waste pump allows for a set amount of flow into the sedimentation tank while the rest flows out in the effluent.

 The following is a general outline of the team's experimental setup.
 Refer to Figure 3 for images and locations of the stated equipment.
 Steps on how to use the High G experimental apparatus are detailed in the Manual below.

-1. The water pump is used to vary the velocity of influent stream through the flocculator,and therefore varies G in a controlled manner.
+1. The water pump is used to vary the velocity of influent stream through the flocculator, and therefore varies G in a controlled manner.
 2. The clay pump contaminates clean water with a well-mixed clay solution.
-The pump and influent turbidimeter together used PID control to maintain a constant influent turbidity of 100 NTU.
+The pump and influent turbidimeter together used a PID control to maintain a constant influent turbidity of 100 NTU.
-3. The PaCl coagulant pump introduces PaCl coagulant to the well-mixed clay-water solution.
+3. The PACl coagulant pump introduces PACl coagulant to the well-mixed clay-water solution.
 The clay-water solution enters the flocculator where clay particles collide and aggregate to form large flocs.
-4. To account for the difference in flow between the water pump and the  effluent pump, a wastestream between the flocculator and sedimentation tube is introduced to maintain a constant up flow velocity through the sedimentation tube.
+4. To account for the difference in flow between the water pump and the  effluent pump, a waste-stream between the flocculator and sedimentation tube is introduced to maintain a constant up flow velocity through the sedimentation tube.
 The sedimentation tube is an apparatus that is intended to mimic the function of a sedimentation tank in a full-scale treatment plant.
 5. The flocs enter the bottom of the tube settler.
 The larger and denser particles settle out and are carried out to the waste stream.
 6. The treated water, passing through the tube settler, exits the top and enters the effluent turbidimeter and are subsequently  carried out through the waste stream.